site24x7/plugins/redis/README.md

 RDB Bgsave in Progress		|	Indicating a RDB save is on-going.
 RDB Changes Since Last Save	|	Number of changes since the last dump.
 RDB Last Save Time		|	Epoch-based timestamp of last successful RDB save.
-Redis Mode			|	The server's mode ("standalone", "sentinel" or "cluster").
+Redis Mode			|	The server's mode ( standalone, sentinel or cluster).
 Redis Version			|	Version of the Redis server.
 Rejected Connections		|	Number of connections rejected because of maxclients limit.
 Repl Backlog Histlen		| 	Size of the data in the replication backlog buffer.